manik-ml-2k23/practical_application_II_starter/README.md

 - Exploratory Data Analysis (EDA): Analyzed the dataset to understand data distributions, correlations, and relationships between features.
 - Data Preprocessing: Handled missing values and outliers
-- Machine Learning Models: Linear regression and Lasso regression for predicting vehicle prices using cross validation
+- Machine Learning Models: Linear regression and Lasso regression for predicting vehicle prices using cross validation.
+Best Lasso model was used for modeling returned by GridSearch.
 - Model Evaluation: Evaluated model performance using RMSE and R-squared
+    * Linear regression achieved an RMSE of $9265 and R-squared of 0.39.
+    * Lasso regression achieved an MSE of $9265 and R-squared of 0.54.

+## Recommendations and Insights:
+    * Diesel fuel cars and year of manufacture have the strongest influence on vehicle prices.
+    * Vehicles in like new condition tend to have higher prices compared to fair or other condition.

 ## Dependencies